turtle-key/TabLift/README.md

   ## Credits

   Built for macOS power users frustrated with Apple's default app switching.
-  Thanks to the accessibility community and everyone who contributed feedback(the voices in my head).
+  Thanks to the accessibility community and everyone who contributed feedback.

   ---